 The following year he joined the prestigious Society of Motion Picture Still Photographers (SMPSP), with whom he has participated in several exhibitions.

 In recent years he has become best known for his work on several action films, and has added Marvel Studios to his impressive list of clients.
-Working on "Captain America: The First Avenger", "Thor The Dark World", "Guardians of the Galaxy", "Avengers: Age of Ultron", "Doctor Strange", "Spider-Man: Far From Home", and the forthcoming "Morbius", "Black Widow", "Venom 2" & "Doctor Strange in the Multiverse of Madness".
+Working on "Captain America: The First Avenger", "Thor The Dark World", "Guardians of the Galaxy", "Avengers: Age of Ultron", "Doctor Strange", "Spider-Man: Far From Home", "Black Widow", "Morbius", "Venom 2", "Doctor Strange in the Multiverse of Madness", and the forthcoming "Ant Man and the Wasp: Quantumania" & "Kraven The Hunter".

 Equally, he can apply his skill and discreet manner to a broad range of genres, most notably Clint Eastwood's "Hereafter", the Wachowski/Tykwer collaboration "Cloud Atlas", Tim Burton's "Miss Peregrine's Home For Peculiar Children" & "Dumbo", and Rob Marshall's musical "Mary Poppins Returns".